Sabzazar

 It is surrounded by areas like Allama Iqbal Town, Awan Town and Lalazaar Garden.

 This Lahore Development Authority housing scheme has good access to central Lahore and its outskirts.
-The Main Boulevard – Sabzazar is a busy road home to a wide range of shops and restaurants.
 A main boulevard and a service road intersect at the center of the society.
-A 200-bed "THQ Sabzazar Hospital" is situated at G-Block.
+The Main Boulevard Road is home to a wide range of shops and restaurants.
+The 200-bed THQ Sabzazar Hospital is situated at G Block.

 Sectarian issues

 In April 2017, the neighborhood witnessed a sectarian killing, when Ashfaq Ahmad, an Ahmadi doctor, was killed in a drive-by shooting, on his way to offer Friday prayers with his grandson.
 When his car slowed down, a person approached him on his bike and shot him.
 In Pakistan, Ahmadis have been defined as heretics and non-Muslim and have been subjected to attacks, discrimination and persecution.